 Trump on Twitter mocks Biden for wearing a mask in public

-The CDC recommends it, but the president mocks it.
-President Trump on Monday shared a tweet making fun of Joe Biden for wearing a mask in public — a step to help reduce the spread of the coronavirus that the president has not followed.
+President Trump on Monday shared a tweet that appeared to make fun of Joe Biden for wearing a mask in public — a step recommended by the CDC to help reduce the spread of the coronavirus that the president has not followed.

-Mr. Trump shared a tweet from Fox News political analyst Brit Hume showing a picture of Biden, the presumptive Democratic nominee, wearing sunglasses and a black mask that covered much of his face at a Memorial Day ceremony.
+Mr. Trump retweeted a post from Fox News political analyst Brit Hume showing a picture of Biden, the presumptive Democratic nominee, wearing sunglasses and a black mask that covered much of his face at a Memorial Day ceremony.
 "This might help explain why Trump doesn't like to wear a mask in public," Hume wrote.

 Biden wore the mask as he and his wife Jill laid a wreath at the Delaware Memorial Bridge in Wilmington.
 He kept it on as he told reporters his message to the country on Memorial Day: "Never forget the sacrifices that these men and women made.
 Never, ever, forget."